Bhogeswar Baruah: Birth and family life

 Baruah's parents: Bhodraswar (left) and Aikon Baruah (right).

 Bhogeswar Baruah was born on 3 September 1940, the sixth of eight children born to Bhodraswar Baruah (c.
 1889–1994) and Aikon Baruah (c.
 1913–1983).
-His family's ancestral village was Thakurpara, which was about a kilometre west of Joysagar Tini-Ali.
+His family's ancestral village was Thakurpara, which was about a kilometre west of the Joysagar tank Tini-Ali.
 The Archaeological Survey of India established its first office in Sibsagar in 1935; Baruah's father, Bhodraswar, joined the Joysagar office as a chowkidar (a Class IV employee).
 Due to the job, Baruah's parents moved from Thakurpara and built a small bamboo-and-thatch house by the Joysagar tank.
 The family received ration benefits because his father's job was a central government one.
 The old Thakurpara home was left to his uncles and an aunt, and Baruah was born at the Joysagar Tank house.

-Baruah was particularly close with his father, Bhodraswar, while growing up as he would accompany him to the fields and help him in any way.
-Baruah has described his father a calm and quiet man, who was devoted to his work, and suggested that he too inherited that simplicity from his father.
-Bhodraswar Baruah was uneducated, but despite having a government job he did all his farming himself.
+While growing up, Baruah often accompanied his father while he worked in the field.
+He later described his father a "calm and quiet" man, "devoted" to his work.
+Bhodraswar Baruah was uneducated, and in addition to his government job, he did all his farming himself.
 The family's total land was around fifteen bighas and Baruah's father also worked on leased land.
 Their work included ploughing, harvesting, sowing, and carrying bundles of paddy on their shoulders.
-Baruah's father was also a local village healer, who treated the sick with traditional Assamese herbal medicine for which he never accepted any money.
-His father was also fond of sports, and during the time of British rule where football matches and horse racing was often held at Nazira, he would often go to watch football.
+Baruah's father was also a local village healer, who treated the sick with traditional Assamese herbal medicine; Baruah asserted that his father never accepted any money for this practice.
+His father was also fond of sports, and during the time of British rule where football matches and horse racing were often held at Nazira, he would often go to watch football.
 Baruah's mother, Aikon, handled both the household chores and farm work.
-He noted her as an expert weaver who spun yarn, and wove chadors and blankets on the loom.
-Baruah himself would help her by collecting castor and keseru leaves for the silkworms.
-He described her in his biography as strict and strong-willed.
+He described her as an "expert weaver" who spun yarn, and wove chadors and blankets on the loom.
+Baruah himself helped her by collecting castor and keseru leaves for the silkworms.
+He also described her in his biography as strict and "strong-willed".

-Baruah had two elder brothers, and three elder sisters (two of whom were married before his birth).
-Two elder paternal uncles and three elders cousins lived near them in Joysagar.
-Baruah, along with his younger sister and younger brother, were born at the Joysagar house while their older siblings were born at Thakurpara.
-When his family settled at the new house, Joysagar was mostly surrounded by jungle, with there being almost no neighbours nearby.
-The large Joysagar tank was beside their home, and from around the age of 3 he taught himself to swim.
-During his childhood, Baruah enjoyed watching the fish and turtles in the tank, and sometimes swam alone out to the island in the middle of the tank.
+Baruah had two elder brothers, three elder sisters (two of whom were married before his birth), one younger sister, and one younger brother.
+The large Joysagar tank was beside their home, and Baruah stated that from around the age of 3 he taught himself to swim.